 B&Bs typically are owner-operated: about 80% of owners reside on the premises.
 In fact, many owners have chosen to operate a B&B more for the lifestyle experience than for potential financial gain.

 Most importantly, the largest financial returns are typically realized when owners sell a thriving business.
 Moreover, this is especially true if the B&B is on a property that has risen in value.

 Nearly all inns have websites, and most also advertise on B&B aggregation sites.
 Many have online reservation systems to make it easier for guests to book reservations.
 In fact, more than 90% of B&Bs offer complimentary high-speed wireless internet to their guests.

-B&B inns also rely more on online review sites such as Yelp and TripAdvisor.
-In addition, social networking sites like Facebook, play a role in their marketing efforts.
+B&B inns also rely more on online review sites such as Yelp and TripAdvisor, as well as social networking sites like Facebook, to play a role in their marketing efforts.
 Since the pandemic, according to Hospitality Net, some have implemented mobile check-ins and promoted contactless payments.

 Bed and Breakfast Innkeeping Sales & Marketing